Michael T. Benson, D.Phil.

 Benson also served for five years as the 14th president of Snow College in Ephraim, Utah, where he helped raise more private money for the institution during his tenure than had been secured in the previous 115 years of the college’s history combined.
 Appointed at age 36, Benson was the youngest college president in the history of the Utah System of Higher Education.

 His scholarly work has focused on the development of the research university and its impact on society.
-Benson’s upcoming book, Daniel Coit Gilman and the Birth of the American Research University, will be released by Johns Hopkins University Press in Fall 2022.
+Benson’s latest book, Daniel Coit Gilman and the Birth of the American Research University, was released by Johns Hopkins University (JHU) Press in October 2022.
+He was a visiting professor in the Department of the History of Science and Technology at JHU in 2020.
+Benson’s biography of Gilman was named to the list of Best Higher Education Books of 2023 by Forbes magazine.

 Benson is regularly sought after for public speeches and appearances.
 He was a featured contributor to the Huffington Post for five years; has written articles for The Jerusalem Post, Lexington Herald-Leader, Louisville Courier Journal, The Kansas City Star, Deseret News, and The Salt Lake Tribune, among others; and appeared on ESPN’s The Paul Finebaum Show.